Investment Briefing - How Sustainable are Returns?

-CPD - Please note, this event has been accredited 2.0 Structured Hours of Learning by Financial Advice NZ in the practice area of investment planning and at an advanced level.
-For Code purposes, if this CPD event meets an identified learning need in an adviser's 2019 Annual Professional Plan, this event will qualify for up to 2.0 hours of structured CPD as defined by the Code of Professional Conduct for AFAs.
+CPD - Please note, the organisers will apply for up to 2.0 Structured Hours of Learning by Financial Advice NZ in the practice area of investment planning and at an advanced level.
 Conditions apply.

 Please note that this invitation is open to New Zealand resident professional financial intermediaries and institutional investors only who are “wholesale clients” for the purposes of the Financial Adviser Act 2008.